-Tupac “2Pac” Shakur, who played a key role in the development of hip hop music, sold 75 million records, acted in several movies, and positioned himself as a voice of social and racial justice.
-He died in a Las Vegas drive-by shooting at age 25.
-On his June 16 birthday, we remember what this iconic artist meant, and still means, to his millions of fans worldwide.
+Tupac Amaru Shakur, also known by his stage name 2Pac, was born on June 16, 1971, in East Harlem, New York.
+He rose to legendary status and played a key role in the development and rise of hip-hop music.
+During his short but impactful career, he sold 75 million records, acted in several movies, and positioned himself as a voice for social and racial justice.
+On September 13, 1996, he was killed in a Las Vegas drive-by shooting at age 25.
+On his birthday, we honor his life and legacy, and remember his contributions to the world of hip hop.

 Tupac became a victim of the world of gangster rap and a tragic symbol, as he was assassinated when he had so much more to share with the world, just like so many others who left us too soon.
 Tupac had established himself as one of the definitive rappers of the ’90s era.
 He started off as a second-string rapper and dancer for Digital Underground and went on to produce and release his debut album “2Pacalypse Now” in 1991.
 He quickly became the buzz around town, and soon entered Hollywood with his acclaimed performance in the movie “Juice,” directed by Ernest Dickerson in 1992.
 Tupac rose to stardom within a year but, unfortunately, also started having run-ins with the law.
 Still, his music career progressed, rivaling Snoop Dogg in 1994 as the most controversial figure in the rap industry due to his serving jail time.